Introduction

 <@param1, sysname, @p1> <datatype_for_param1, , int> = <default_value_for_param1, , 0>,

-@param2, sysname, @p2> <datatype_for_param2, , int> = <default_value_for_param2, , 0>
+<@param2, sysname, @p2> <datatype_for_param2, , int> = <default_value_for_param2, , 0>

 AS

-@p1, @p2
+SELECT @p1, @p2

 GO